 Hook and line (including troll and longline gear) and trap gears may be used in the Nearshore North and South groundfish fisheries.
-The 2010 observer data show no instances of bycatch of corals or sponges to indicate habitat impacts by the nearshore fisheries.
+The 2010 observer data show no instances of bycatch of coral or sponge to indicate habitat impacts by the nearshore fisheries.